 Students in histology associate's programs learn how to remove and collect tissue samples that are used by pathologists to perform diagnostic tests.
 Students gain a thorough understanding of the human body and anatomy, as well as a working knowledge of common medical and histology tools.
 Students may also receive special training in genetics or cell biology, or even the difference between animal and plant life.
 While in this program, it will be required for students to gain clinical experience, or obtain special training in genetics or cell biology.
-Graduates of these associate's program may go on to earn bachelor's degrees in medical laboratory science or clinical laboratory science.
+Graduates of these associate's program may go on to earn bachelor's degrees in histology, as well as medical laboratory science or clinical laboratory science.

 Associate's Degree in Histology

 Coursework in a histology associate's degree program tends to be practical and hands-on.
 While students gain a strong understanding of medical terms and procedures, they must also learn how to apply those procedures in actual laboratory settings.
 Some courses included in a histology program are:

 - Technical report writing

 - Anatomy and physiology

 Histology technicians typically work in hospitals or other medical research facilities under the supervision of licensed pathologists.
 According to the U.S. Bureau of Labor Statistics (BLS), the mean salary for a medical and clinical laboratory technician was $41,420 in 2015.
 Employment opportunities in the medical laboratory technologist and technician field, combined, are projected to increase 16% between 2014 and 2024.

 An associate's degree in histology takes roughly two years, and teaches students various aspects of anatomy, biology, as well as offer special training in genetics or cell biology.
 Upon completion, graduates can pursue a career as histology technicians, as well as go on to obtain a bachelor's degree in histology or related fields.